|07 92 13

 Allow one-week cure at standard conditions when used in total water immersion applications.
 Maximum exposure level of chlorine is 5 ppm.
 Do not cure in presence of curing silicone sealants.
 Avoid contact with alcohol and other solvent cleaners during cure.
-Do not apply when moisture vapor transmission condition exists from the substrate.
-High temperatures or humidity may cause uncured material to bubble.
-Product may bubble if substrates are not absolutely dry or if material is applied too deep.
-Maximum depth of POURTHANE SL should be 3/8″ (10 mm).
+Maximum depth of POURTHANE SL should be ½” (12.7 mm).
 Do not use caulks, sand, or incompressibles as a bottom in a joint.
 Do not install when rain is expected before the product develops a substantial skin.
 Storing at elevated temperatures will reduce shelf life.

 May help contribute to LEED credits:

 - IEQ Credit 4.1: Low Emitting Materials: Adhesives & Sealants